Eschatologue/CM_wiki/docs/campaign/player-chr/eris-dekrat.md

 - If you focus on an object, you instantly learn the school (or schools) of magic that was used to enchant it, if any.
 - If you focus on a creature, you learn its spellcasting ability, if any, and the level of the highest level spell it can cast.

-If the object or creature is hidden from divination magic, such as a *nondetection* spell, it appears as if it is mundane or it cannot cast spells.
+If the object or creature is hidden from Divination magic, such as a *nondetection* spell, it appears as if it is mundane or it cannot cast spells.

 You can use this feature a number of times equal to your Proficiency Bonus before needing a long rest.